cr0wst/demo-twofactor/rough-draft.md

 }
 ```

 In order for it to be applied as the default role, we need to update the `getAuthorities()` method of the `StandardUserDetails` class.
-Add the following:

 ```java
 // src/main/net/smcrow/demo/twofactor/user/StandardUserDetails.java